smroid/cedar-server/building.md

 Cedar is a client-server system.
 Cedar-server runs on your Raspberry Pi and hosts the camera, image processing algorithms, and the plate solving logic.

-The client is the Cedar-aim web app that runs on your mobile phone and provides the user interface to Cedar.
+The client is the Cedar-aim web app that runs on your mobile phone and runs Cedar's user interface.

 ## Supported platforms

-These instructions are for running Cedar-server on a Raspberry Pi 4B running Bookworm.
-For building at least 4GB RAM is recommended; for running at least 1GB RAM is recommended.
+These instructions are for building and running Cedar-server on a Raspberry Pi 4B running Bookworm.
+For building, at least 4GB RAM is recommended; for running, at least 1GB RAM is recommended.

-The Cedar-aim web app works with both Android and IOS devices.
+The Cedar-aim web app works with both Android and IOS devices (phones/tablets) and also laptops (Windows/Mac/Linux).
+Basically, anything with a modern web browser can run Cedar-aim.

 ## Initial steps